 San Manuel Band of Mission Indians Excellence in Leadership Scholarship

 Native students are encouraged to download the application and apply for this scholarship.
-In order to receive the scholarship for the Spring 2018 semester, the application must be turned into Native Student Programs by November 1, 2017.
+In order to receive the scholarship for the 2018-2019 academic year, the application must be turned into Native Student Programs by February 16, 2018.
 For more information on this scholarship, contact Native Student Programs at 909-748-8287.

 For more information on Native American Studies, please contact Larry Gross.